 Sleep is becoming precious for the world day by day because of the busy and fast life.
 People more frequently report sleep issues nowadays.
-Quality sleep plays a key role in maintaining the overall quality of life and well-being.
-Not getting the necessary amount of sleep can ultimately lead to bad mental and physical health.
+Quality sleep plays a key role in maintaining the overall quality of life and well-being. insomnia Not getting the necessary amount of sleep can ultimately lead to bad mental and physical health.

 Diagnostic and statistical manual of mental disorders (DSM-5) states insomnia (Sehar) disorders as unsatisfactory quantity and quality of sleep due to difficulty in falling asleep, keeping a sound sleep, or difficulty in returning to sleep despite having time for sleep.
-This condition is followed by distress and impairment related to sleep especially in daytime functioning like fatigue/less energy, daytime dizziness, low attention/concentration, and mood swings.
+This condition is followed by distress and impairment related to sleep especially in daytime insomnia functioning like fatigue/less energy, daytime dizziness, low attention/concentration, and mood swings.
 These impairments with sleep are not connected to any other medical disorder, substance addiction, or prescription drug use.
 The symptoms must be there at least three nights a week for at least consecutive three months.
-(Roth and Roehrs, 2003)
+(Roth and Roehrs, 2003

-Bones provide support to the body and aid in movement.
+support to the body and aid in movement.
 Joints are places where two bones meet such as your elbow or knee.
 They may be immovable, slightly movable, or freely movable.
 A synovial membrane surrounds the movable joint.
-Inside the membrane, synovial fluid is present that lubricates the joint and also nourishes the cartilage.
+Inside the membrane, synovial fluid is present that lubricates the joint and also insomnia nourishes the cartilage.
 In addition, articular cartilage is tough slippery cartilage on the end of the bone which allows smooth joint movement Over time, a swollen joint can become severely damaged.
 Some kinds of arthritis can also cause problems in your organs such as your eyes or skin.

 Types Of Insomnia

-Also called sleep state misperception, paradoxical insomnia results when a person feels trouble in their sleep but there is no evidence of the presence of sleep difficulties.
+Also called sleep state misperception, paradoxical results when a person feels trouble in their sleep but there is no evidence of the presence of sleep difficulties.
 Underestimation of how much sleep they are getting is common in a person suffering from paradoxical insomnia.

 Both chronic and short-term insomnia include trouble falling asleep when first lying down for the night, which may be considered sleep-onset insomnia.